vintonl/EventTrackerProject/README.md

 ### [Part 2 Overview:](https://github.com/vintonl/EventTrackerProject/blob/master/Part2.md)

 This program is designed to be a web application that creates, reads, updates and deletes beverage data from a database using the REST API from Part 1.
-It was built as a HTML front end with JavaScript by adding scripts to index page.
+It was built as an HTML front-end with JavaScript by adding scripts to the index page.

 ### [Part 3 Overview:](https://github.com/vintonl/EventTrackerProject/blob/master/Part3.md)